 - Open the Skype for Business Application and accept the software license agreement

-- In the Sign-in Address (or Email Address) field: enter your firstname.lastname@example.org
+- In the Sign-in Address (or Email Address) field, enter one of the following:

-- If your email and wustlkey match, skip to step 5.
-If your WUSTL key id and the first part of your email DO NOT match, go to step 4.
+- If your WUSTL Key ID and the first part of your email DO NOT match, enter your WUSTLKeyID@email.wustl.edu

-- Once prompted to enter a password, enter in your WUSTL Key password, and click Sign In again
+- Once prompted to enter a password, enter in your WUSTL Key password, and select Sign In again

 - If prompted, select if you would like the Skype for Business client to automatically sign you in in the future